pritomsaha/keyword-selection/preprocessing/README.md

 - If you want to automatically generate vocabulary using AutoPhrase then set -1 for "vocab_file" in the command.

-- To generate features from process corpus:
+- To generate features from processed corpus:
 ```
 ./featureExtraction/extract.sh dataset_folder_name NUM_THREAD;
 ```